A.THE ABBEY INN AND SUITES OF NASHVILLE, INDIANA DOES THE UNTHINKABLE.

 Subsequent to their departure from the Abbey, the Arthurs received an email from the hotel asking for a review.
 The Arthurs decided to be honest and to tell the social media world how disgusting the hotel was and, as such, they gave the hotel a glaringly negative review.
 Once the hotel received the negative review, the Arthurs were charged $350.00 and the Arthurs were then threatened with legal action by the hotel.
 The hotel's position in issuing this charge was based on their existing policy that "Guests agree that if guests find any problems with our accommodations, and fail to provide us the opportunity to address those problems while the guest is with us, and/or refuses our exclusive remedy, but then disparages us in any public manner, we will be entitled to charge their credit card an additional $350.00 damage.
 Should the guest refuse to retract any such public statements legal action may be pursued."
 In response, the Arthurs decided to withdraw the review but were never returned the $350.00 charge.

-In January of 2018, the former owner of the hotel responded with a motion to dismiss the suit claiming "that the complaint filed in this matter has no basis in Indiana law, attempts to restrict the ability of the defendant to contract with its guests with regard to conditions of their business relationship and is furthermore based on a single witness's false statements."
+In January of 2018, the former hotel owner responded with a motion to dismiss the suit claiming that the complaint filed had no basis under Indiana law and that where the parties entered into a contract as a condition of their business relationship the Court had no right to interfere with that relationship.
 The case is now under review.